tomharvey/pwinty3-rb/README.md

 status = order.submission_status
 ```

-This will return a `Pwinty3::OrderStatus` object.
+This will return a `Pwinty::OrderStatus` object.
 See the
 [API documentation](https://pwinty.com/api/#orders-validate)
 for more details of the shape of this reponse.
 But, you'll at least want the
 `status.isValid` method for a boolean